Thursday, June 27, 2013

 He said he loved me

-He told me he was right and gave me threats
+He told me he was right and threatened me

-He said I must never say no to him, or else
+He said I must never say no to him

 He said he knew how to blow up my car